 For more information on how to apply these training principals to your dog, please feel free to contact me.
 I offer dog training and dog behavior modification services across the globe via phone, email, and video dog training.
 I would be more than happy to help assist you in finding a qualified dog behavior counselor in your area if you prefer.

-Do you enjoy your walks?
+Do you and your dog enjoy your walks together?
 Tell me in the comments.